josh-mchugh/rediscovering-javascript/chapter-3/README.md

 3. The rest parameter contains only values which have not been given an explicit name.

 ## greet.js
 This example demonstrates the spread operator.
 The spread operator is the opposite of the rest paramter as it breaks a collection into discrete values.
 The spread operator also is used when calling a function.

+## norest.js
+This example demonstrats the spread operator with a function without the rest paramter.
+The spread operator is able to spread the array over the parameters of the function.
+Any extra parameters are ignored and if any are missing they become undfined.